napari/napari/docs/guides/color.md

 The [`Colormap`](https://github.com/napari/napari/blob/c86cf87a788b1bbe62afc0b92b9ebdca1331a3e5/napari/utils/colormaps/colormap.py#L28)
 class defines a map from a continuous or real value to a color.
-For example, if we have a 2D image of floats between 0 and 1, then we can map those pixel values to colors.
+For example, a 2D image of floats between 0 and 1 can be mapped to colors.

 ```python
 In [6]: image.colormap = 'blue'